 Bake 45 to 50 minutes.
 Test for doneness with a toothpick.
 Remove from oven and let the cake cool completely; then remove the entire cake, carefully using 2 spatulas, to a wax paper coated surface or cutting board.

 Assemble the Cake

-Note: If your pastry cream is too loose, you can freeze the entire cake, cut it frozen, plate it, and let it thaw or serve as an ice cream cake (not traditional but very yummy).
+- If your pastry cream is too loose, you can freeze the entire cake, cut it frozen, plate it, and let it thaw or serve as an ice cream cake (not traditional but still delicious).